Self-Evolving Multi-Agent Systems via Textual Backpropagation: Methodology

 \subsection{Forward Dynamic Team Selection}

 The $\mathcal{ANN}$ framework initiates task processing by decomposing the problem into structured subtasks.
 These subtasks are assigned across multiple layers, where each layer comprises a team of specialized agents working collaboratively on their designated subtask.
 Unlike static multi-agent workflows, $\mathcal{ANN}$ dynamically constructs these teams and their aggregation mechanisms based on task complexity.
-Two primary processes guide this phase: (1) defining the $\mathcal{ANN}$ structure and (2) selecting aggregation functions that control how agent outputs are combined.
+Two primary processes guide this phase: (1) defining the $\mathcal{ANN}$ structure and (2) selecting agentic teams that determine how agents collaborate.